Source: December 31, 2015 Interstate Route Log and Finders List

 The first portion of Interstate 72 ran west from Champaign to Monticello.
 The remainder of the route would not open until 1976.
 When it did Illinois 47 was decommissioned from Exit 176 west to Decatur.

 Interstate 72 stretches across central Illinois from Hannibal, Missouri to Champaign-Urbana along a mostly rural route.
-The freeway originally ran east from Springfield to Decatur and Champaign.
-An extension in 1995 lengthened the route west to Quincy.
+Prior to 1995, the freeway comprised just an 80-mile route east from Springfield to Decatur and Champaign.
+The Central Illinois Expressway (U.S. 36) extended the route west to Quincy.
 This included designating a business loop through Jacksonville.

 High Priority Corridor